-Lil Miquela, one of the most popular CGI influencers, has already partnered with Calvin Klein, Diesel, and Prada.
+Lil Miquela, one of the most popular CGI influencers on social media, has already partnered with Calvin Klein, Diesel, and Prada.

 CGI influencers are becoming increasingly popular for brands because they allow brands to completely control how their products are advertised.

-So, where is the future of influencer marketing going with CGI influencers?
-Adam Rivetz, co-founder of the influencer marketing company #paid, has an interesting take on the future of influencer marketing.
+So, where is the future going with CGI influencers?
+Adam Rivetz, the co-founder of the influencer marketing company #paid, has an interesting take on the future of influencer marketing.

 “They could make a duplicate version where it’s like, ‘This is my real-life feed where I post certain things, but then here’s my avatar of myself where maybe I work with different brands or do more risqué things,’” Rivetz said in an interview.